 Take your old pillow and evenly spray it with OxiClean.
 You can add extra to specific spots as well.
 Put the pillow in the washing machine and add the Arm and Hammer pod.

 Note: we have an LG washing machine without an agitator in the middle (love it).
-It automatically adjusts for the size of load you're washing so you don't waste water and it adjusts the time.
-It's much faster than our older LG.
+It automatically adjusts for the size of the load you’re washing, so you don’t waste water, and it adjusts the time.
+It’s much faster than our older LG.

-The pillow was very dirty and it looks like it has sweat stains and pee stains.
-You'll see that this method got it so clean, even though the pillow is quite old.
+The pillow was very dirty, and it looked like it had sweat stains and pee stains.
+You’ll see this method got it so clean, even though the pillow is quite old.

 Washing Machine Settings: